blezek/zabbix-rest-bridge/Readme.md

 Creates a REST bridge for a [Zabbix server](https://www.zabix.com).
 The [Zabbix protocol](https://www.zabbix.com/documentation/2.2/manual/appendix/items/activepassive)
 is _almost_ REST-like.
-This application starts up a small REST server handling POST and GET methods and forwards to the given Zabbix server, returning the response.
+This application starts up a small REST server handling POST and PUT methods and forwards to the given Zabbix server, returning the response.
 Now CURL can be used to populate Zabbix.

 ## Install